John Nelson Darby

-Biography

 Early years

 John Nelson Darby was born in Westminster, London, and christened at St Margaret's on 3 March 1801.
 He was the youngest of the six sons of John Darby and Anne Vaughan.
 The Darbys were an Anglo-Irish landowning family seated at Leap Castle, King's County, Ireland, (present-day County Offaly).
 He was a nephew of Admiral Henry D'Esterre Darby who served with Lord Nelson at the Battle of the Nile, and it was in recognition of this family connection that John was given his middle name.

 Darby was educated at Westminster School and Trinity College Dublin where he graduated Classical Gold Medallist in 1819.
 Darby embraced Christianity during his studies, although there is no evidence that he formally studied theology.
 He joined an inn of court, but felt that being a lawyer was inconsistent with his religious belief.
 The future Bishop of Meath and evangelical Joseph Singer tutored him at Trinity.
 He, therefore, chose ordination as an Anglican clergyman in Ireland, "lest he should sell his talents to defeat justice".
 In 1825, Darby was ordained deacon of the established Church of Ireland and the following year as priest.